GoogleCloudPlatform/community/datasets/gdelt-bq-academicliteraturegkg.md

 ---
+title: GDELT Africa and Middle East Global Knowledge Graph
 medium: BigQuery
 size: 95 GB
 ---
-# GDELT Africa and Middle East Global Knowledge Graph

 Socio-cultural knowledge from more than 21 billion words of material in Africa and the Middle East.